ImSwitch/ImSwitch/docs/Hdf5datafile.rst

 Datasets
 =========
-Each image recording is saved in a dataset named ``data``, with dimensions Z × Y × X, where Z is the number of frames while Y and X are the vertical and horizontal axes respectively.
+Each image recording is saved in a dataset with dimensions Z × Y × X, where Z is the number of frames while Y and X are the vertical and horizontal axes respectively.
-Two extra parameters are stored in the dataset:
+Two special parameters are stored in the dataset:

 - ``detector_name``: name of the detector (camera or point-detector) that provided the images.
 - ``element_size_um``: pixel size of the image, this parameter will be automatically read by ImageJ when opening the file.